MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 console.log(numbersAsStrings); // ["1000", "13220", "1424242"]
 ```

-**Question:** thinking back to our conversation about primitives, why has the sort method changed the array directly?
+> Thinking back to our conversation about primitives, why has the sort method changed the array directly?

 ### Sorting an array of numbers